 How to Make a Protein Shake

 To get the health and fitness benefits that you are looking for, you need to know how to use protein powder.
+Here is the easiest way to make your protein shake.

 You might choose to add a scoop of protein powder to your morning smoothie, sprinkle protein powder on your oatmeal or yogurt, or add the powder to pancake batter.